ibrahimansar/indexbee/README.md

 #### Doing the following operations using any one of the methods.
 - Indexing the documents inside the folder path.
 - Searching a word or a sentance from index.
-- Listing the indexed folder paths and
+- Listing the indexed folder's path and
-- Deleting the index.
+- Deleting the indexed folder.

 ## Installation

 - Download [Lucene](https://drive.google.com/file/d/13tF0pgzOCsqiw_v25infGev4stXBM7HU/view?usp=sharing).
 - Install it in your local machine.
-- Add installation path to your environmental variable.
+- Add installation path to your system variable.
 - To use ElasticSearch, you need to install [Elastic Search](https://www.elastic.co/downloads/elasticsearch) and start it in your local machine.
 ---
 # Usages